 For-profit child care is expanding: It makes up 28% of centre provisions

 ‘‘Auspice" or ownership of child care has historically been a key concern in early childhood education and care in Canada.
 Canadian child care overall is predominantly not-for-profit but provinces/territories have substantially different shares of not-for-profit and for-profit provision.
 In 2019, for-profit child care provision made up as high as 70% of total spaces in some provinces/territories while there was very little to no for-profit child care in some other provinces/territories.
 The proportion of Canada-wide child care centre spaces (full and part day) operated for-profit reached 28% in 2019, up from 27% in 2016.
 Canada has a small number of publicly delivered child care programs.
 Only five provinces have small public child care sectors except Quebec, where a large out of school hours child care sector is delivered by school boards.

 Shift from community/social services to education ministries across Canada

-By 2012, six provinces/territories had moved responsibility for child care into their ministries of education, with Nova Scotia becoming the seventh jurisdiction to do so in 2013/14.
+By 2019, nine provinces/territories had moved responsibility for child care into their ministries of education.